chandan0P/LearnFusion_Project2_Age-Calculator/README.md

 # Age Calculator Web Application

 This is a simple web-based age calculator created using HTML, CSS, and JavaScript.
 It allows users to input their date of birth (day, month, and year) and calculates their age based on the current date.
-JavaScript's built-in date and time functions simplify the age calculation process, making it easy to determine someone's age.
+JavaScript's built-in date and time functions simplify the age calculation process, making it easy to determine someone's age in years, months, and days.

 ## Features

 - Input fields for day, month, and year of birth
-- Calculates and displays the user's age
+- Calculates and displays the user's age in years, months, and days
 - Simple and user-friendly interface

 ## Project Structure